Raise your ukulele if you’re an introvert.

 The Introvert’s Guide to Thriving in an Extroverted Career is pre-approved by CBMT for 3 CMTE credits.
 All of the materials for the course are provided to participants online and can be downloaded for your convenience.
 Once you have enrolled, you will have up to one year to complete the course in order to receive your CMTE credits.

-Those who purchase the course during this enrollment period will have lifetime access to all course materials, including the videos and bonus Q&A. Once this enrollment period ends, any subsequent opportunities to take the course will not include the videos listed above or the current bonus Q&A.
+Those who purchase the course will have lifetime access to all course materials, including the videos and bonus Q&A. Once this enrollment period ends, any subsequent opportunities to take the course will not include the videos listed above or the current bonus Q&A.

-Any new materials added the the course in the future will be available to participants who join before enrollment ends on September 19.
+Any new materials added the the course in the future will be available to participants who join before enrollment ends.

 The cost of the course is $75.